tomaseuu/project-pomodoro/README.md

 ## Overview

-This is our csc-307 project and we are hoping to make a Pomodoro website.
+This is our csc-307 project and we are hoping to make a pomodoro.
 We are using JavaScript/React for the frontend and the following tools to ensure code quality and consistency.

 ## Tech Stack